andria-dev/brownie/content/blog/hello-world/index.md

 ---
 title: Hello, World
 date: 2019-07-02
+description: 'The pitfalls of the phrase "Hello World" and why a comma is a necessity.'
 ---

 Hello, world.
 This is my first blog post.
 It's actually just filler content but you're not supposed to really know that.
 So let's move past that.
 Today, I'm here to tell you about why there should always be a comma between the words "Hello" and "World" in the popular programming term "Hello World".